Showing Collections: 1 - 10 of 21

 Identifier: TC007

-Scope and Contents This collection includes listings of Southborough residents who were eligible to vote or serve on a jury from 1771-1947.
+Contains lists of Southborough residents who were eligible to vote or serve on a jury from 1771-1947.
 In the 18th and 19th centuries, Massachusetts Law required the Selectmen in each town to prepare lists of persons who were qualified and eligible for Jury duty.
 In 1784 the legislature directed that these persons should be “of good moral character and qualified as the constitution directs, to vote”.
-In 1808 it was further stipulated that men over the age of seventy should...
+In 1808 it was further stipulated that men over the age of seventy should be excluded from...

 Collection — Multiple Containers